EdgeNet-project/edgenet-legacy-2024/docs/tutorials/deploy_edgenet_to_kube.md

 kubectl -f apply ./build/yamls/kubernetes/multi-provider.yaml
 ```

-Wait until the creation of custom containers and it is done.
+Wait until the creation of custom controllers and it is done.
 <!-- More info is required on how to use multi-provider features, maybe a tutorial -->

 ### 3.3 Install only Location-based-node-selection